 Registration, Tanks, and Financial Assurance

-All regulated tank systems are required by state law and regulation to be registered with ADEQ.
+All regulated tank systems are required by state law and regulation to be registered with DEQ.
 Storage tank registration fees help cover the cost of regulating Arkansas underground and aboveground storage tanks.
 To minimize the threat to public health and the environment, owners and operators of underground storage tank facilities in Arkansas are required to provide financial assurance for corrective action.

 UST Licensing Program

 The Licensing Program was established to provide for certification of companies and individuals who install, repair, upgrade, close, or test underground storage tanks in order to assure that these tank systems are installed, repaired, upgraded, closed, and tested in a manner that will not encourage or facilitate leaking of regulated substances and that will protect the public health and the lands and waters of Arkansas.

 UST Operator Certification

 UST operator training is designed to ensure that UST operators operate their tank systems in a manner that is compliant with state and federal requirements and that will prevent product releases that could endanger human health and/or the environment.